Testing accommodations may include:

-Whenever feasible, we would prefer that students take exams/assessments with the rest of the class and the faculty member (or a TA).
+Whenever feasible, we prefer that students take exams/assessments with the rest of the class and the faculty member (or a TA).
 This allows for students to be more easily assisted by instructors in the event of any questions or issues needing clarification arising from the exam.
-However, if this is not possible or when ARS assistance is required in meeting the specific accommodation needs of the student, then ARS will be able to proctor on behalf of the instructor at the ARS Testing Center.
+However, if this is not possible or when ARS assistance is required in meeting the specific accommodation needs of the student, ARS will be able to proctor on behalf of the instructor at the ARS Testing Center.

-Extended time: Students should request extended time only if their disability causes them to work more slowly than other students.
+Students should request extended time only if their disability causes them to work more slowly than other students.
 If a student is usually able to complete exams in the allotted time, or if the student’s inability to complete exams is not related to a disability, then extended time should not be requested.

 Extended testing time does not entitle a student to extra or extended breaks, or to have listening questions on foreign language assessments repeated.
 These are separate accommodations which must be reviewed and must be justifiable in receipt of the documentary evidence available.